35percent/11tystarter/src/posts/racking-up-the-rents-report-by-35-campaign-and-slp.md

 ---
-title: Racking up the Rents (Report by 35% Campaign and SLP)
+title: Racking up the Rents
-description: Southwark is turning a blind eye to housing associations charging 80% market rent for social rented homes - in breach of planning approvals.
+description: Southwark is turning a blind eye to housing associations charging market-related rent for social rented homes - in breach of planning approvals.
 date: 2022-11-28T13:22:22.366Z
 ---